 Example of atmospheric perspective in art

 Here is a clear example of atmospheric perspective in art in this painting by JMW Turner.
 We can see how the areas that are further away are lighter.
 While the areas that are closer to the front are darker in color.

 Where to learn more about drawing in perspective?

-Perspective Made Easy is a resource I recommend you to check out.
-This book simplifies and breaks down every area of perspective drawing in a very easy to understand way.
-It sheds light on drawing in perspective in a way you may not have understood before.
+Perspective Made Easy, is a great perspective drawing how to resource that I recommend for you to check out.
+This book simplifies and breaks down every aspect of drawing in perspective, in a very easy to understand way.
+It sheds light on perspective for drawing in a way you may not have understood before.